How Many People Are Named Amber?

 An estimated 354,688 people in the United States have the first name Amber.
 While not in the top 50, it remains a well-known name ranking #133 overall.
 It is almost exclusively a female name.
 The average bearer is 37 years old, and Amber peaked in popularity in 1986 with 17,009 births that year.

-Below you will find a full statistical profile of Amber as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Amber as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Amber paired with any surname.

 Key Insights